nate-daba/pwospf-routing-protocol/README.md

   * Path recomputation
   * Network recovery

-This topology is used for both development, though IP assignments may differ during evaluation to ensure no hardcoding of addresses in the implementation.
+This topology is used for both development and testing, though IP assignments may differ during evaluation to ensure no hardcoding of addresses in the implementation.
 </details>

 [Additional Technical Architecture sections would follow here...]